-- When your computer is booting up then hold the Command + Option + P + R keys.
+- Hold the Command + Option + P + R keys when your computer is booting up.

 Method 5: Format your Hard drive

-Some users reported that they properly connected the hard drive to their Mac without any issues when they formatted the hard drive.
-So, you can try to format your external hard drive by following our given steps.
+Some users reported correctly connecting the hard drive to their Mac without issues when they formatted the hard drive.
+So, you can try to format your external hard drive by following our steps.

 - Connect your hard drive with your Mac by plugging in the hard drive correctly.

-- In a Finder window navigate to Application then Utilities and then Disk Utility.
-The current icon for the application is on the image above.
+- In a Finder window, navigate to Application, Utilities, and Disk Utility.
+The current icon for the Application is on the image above.

 Method 6: Common issues and Physical damage